ItayGrinberg93/Multi_Agent_System_Based_Help/README.md

 #### 3.3 Euler Angles
 Euler angles are a system to describe a sequence or a composition of rotations.
-According to [Euler's Rotation Theorem](https://en.wikipedia.org/wiki/Euler%27s_rotation_theorem), the orientation of any [rigid body](https://en.wikipedia.org/wiki/Rigid_body) w.r.t. some fixed reference frame can always be described by **three** elementary rotations in a given **sequence** as shown in figure 3.3.
+According to [Euler's Rotation Theorem](https://en.wikipedia.org/wiki/Euler%27s_rotation_theorem), the orientation of any [rigid body](https://en.wikipedia.org/wiki/Rigid_body) w.r.t. some fixed reference frame can always be described by **three** elementary rotations.

 <p align="center">
 <img src="figure/3-theory/Inertial-Frame.png" alt="" width="52%">